 Palmer Museum of Art

-Founded in 1972, it is largest art museum between Pittsburgh and Philadelphia.
-After an extensive expansion and renovation, the museum was renamed in 1993 in honor of benefactors, James and Barbara Palmer.
+The museum opened in 1972 on the core campus.
+After expansion and renovation, it was renamed in 1993 in honor of benefactors James R. and Barbara Raeder Palmer.

-Barbara Palmer continued the practice after her husband’s death in 2001, and when she died in 2019, the museum received more than 200 works of art from her estate.
+Barbara Palmer continued the practice after her husband’s death in 2001, and, when she died in 2019, the museum received more than 200 works of art from her estate.
 The couple’s gifts have been valued at more than $50 million.

 Curtis Chan